Deep Neural Networks for Fair Market Value pricing

 Introduction

 In the aviation industry, determining the Fair Market Value (FMV) of assets is a complex task involving numerous variables.
 Usually, the Fair Market Value of an aircraft is determined by a combination of factors, including the aircraft's age, maintenance history, market cycle position, and configuration, and calculated specifically for comparison by summing the values of the aircraft's components, each known as an "Aircraft Rotable".
-Traditional methods effectively utilize linear regression and historical data, but they often struggle with non-linear relationships and high-dimensional data.
-This project explores the application of Deep Neural Networks (DNNs) to enhance the accuracy of FMV estimations.

 Methodology